New Hope Community Development Corporation

 - Homeless Assistance

 The face of despair, which can lead to homelessness, includes families, disabled veterans, and working poor.
-New Hope and its partners focus on bringing today's poor and homeless out of the shadows, remove the stigma, and provide opportunities to those who suddenly find themselves vulnerable in an unstable living situation or in life in general.
+New Hope and its partners focus on bringing today's poor and homeless out of the shadows, removing the stigma, and providing opportunities to those who suddenly find themselves vulnerable in an unstable living situation or in life in general.
 Help us move these invisible families to self-sufficiency and bring them home!

 Success Story #2: An 80 year old woman, who had been homeless for more than 2 years, was willing to accept help to get off the streets and now calls Cottonwood Meadows Apartments for Seniors, her home.
 She receives weekly one-on-one support from the onsite Resident Services Coordinator who works with her to successfully maintain her housing and is happy to have a warm place to call home.

 Success Story #3: The Servin Family, residents of El Rio Villas in Winters, have a special place in our hearts.
 Mom, Carmen, has been an excellent Tenant Liaison and served on our first CAST (Community Awareness and Safety Team).
 She also led train-the-trainer sessions on community preparedness.
 All four of her sons attended the Computer Learning Center and were active in the Youth Soccer League.
 Her older boys, Alan and Gerardo served as volunteer soccer coaches for three years and one of them was employed as a Computer Learning Center Coordinator until funding constraints led to the center closure!
 Recently the family of six successfully purchased and moved to a home of their own in Woodland.